 School/Division:Applied Sciences / Human Sciences

 Dr Rita F. de Oliveira's background is in human movement science and psychology.
-She gained masters in sport sciences and sport psychology at the Technical University of Lisbon.
-Her doctoral thesis, completed at the VU University Amsterdam, was on the visual perception for basketball shooting.
-She was awarded a post-doctoral grant to conduct work on developmental disorders of coordination at Royal Holloway University of London, and also did post-doctoral work at the German Sport University on performance psychology.
+She gained two masters in Sport and Exercise Sciences, and Sport Psychology at the Technical University of Lisbon.
+Her doctoral thesis, completed at the VU University Amsterdam, was on the Visual Perception for Basketball Shooting.
+She was awarded a post-doctoral grant and worked at Royal Holloway University of London and the German Sport University.

-She has been at LSBU since 2011, has been the course director for BSc(Hons) Sport and Exercise Science, is currently director of studies for a number of postgraduate students and is also Chair of the School of Applied Sciences Ethics Committee, and Vice-Chair of the LSBU Ethics Committee.
+She has been at LSBU since 2011.
+She was Course Director for BSc(Hons) Sport and Exercise Science, and is currently Director of Studies for doctoral students.
+Rita is Chair of the School of Applied Sciences Ethics Committee, and Vice-Chair of the LSBU Ethics Committee.

 Rita's teaching philosophy includes being at the leading edge when it comes to knowledge, as well as trying to bring students into contact with the most recent findings in the field.

 Her teaching is about entertaining with substance!
 By this, she means that effective learning occurs when students are engaged, and therefore one of her main responsibilities is to inspire students to go in search for more.
 Students who engage with lectures and assignments are on their way to becoming knowledgeable and confident professionals.

 Dr Rita de Oliveira is interested primarily in visual perception and action when it comes to motor learning, development and performance.